 Who We Are

-We are women and men, children and adults,
+We are women and men and everyone in between,

 We care for one another, work for peace and